 So vivid was my memory of my first love, I quick-drew my pad and pen--had a lead on a line that might launch a guy's autobiography: "There were a lot things I hated about grandma V, but those ribbons of hard candy she kept in her dark pocket; they were my first love."

-I looked up, settled my eyes on a patch of gray between the firs that I might better relive how it was with grandma V.
+I looked up, settled my eyes on a patch of gray between the firs that I might better flash-back to my childhood--how it went with grandma V.

 "Young man," grandma Vik would say, opening her hand, "bear witness."
 She'd close her eyes then, move a cane in the air like a paintbrush.
 "There it is; the old gristmill.
 See it, son, down by the river there.
 Stone, rising up."